 Here is an example spreadsheet, followed through 9 iterations.
 As you can see, it never changes and equivalent values (Exch) are exchanged between Department 1 and Department 2.

-Department 1 has to buy means of consumption for its own workers and capitalists (v1 + s1) from Department 2 (it makes its own constant capital c1); Department 2 has to buy its constant capital c2 from Department 1, but can feed etc its own workers and capitalists (v2 + c2) itself.
-If you check the spreadsheet, it all adds up.
+Department 1 has to buy means of consumption for its own workers and capitalists (v1 + s1) from Department 2 (it makes its own constant capital c1); Department 2 has to buy its constant capital c2 from Department 1, but can produce the necessaries of life for its own workers and capitalists (v2 + c2) itself.

 Things get a little more complex and interesting when we consider expanded reproduction, the typical case of a capitalist economy in growth.